toddmatthews86/Excel-Analysis-Project/README.md

 over seeing either company wide performance or drilling down to see the performance of individual employees.

 **Insights**

--Revenue has been steadily increasing over time.
+- Revenue has been steadily increasing over time.
 The last 3 quarters have all shown significant increase in revenue over the same period of the previous year.
--The median sale total has remained steady over the course of the analysis, indicating that the increased revenue is due to an increase in the
-number of sales, rather than their size.
+- The median sale total has remained steady over the course of the analysis, indicating that the increased revenue is due to an increase in the number of sales, rather than their size.
 Quantity over quality.
--Janet Leverling was the best performed employee both in total revenue and median sale for Q1 2015
+- Janet Leverling was the best performed employee both in total revenue and median sale for Q1 2015.

-####Products
+#### Products

 ![Products](https://github.com/user-attachments/assets/76fbdb86-8f96-4b3c-8b94-882625e4f203)